 If you’re travelling with someone else who’s disabled, it’s great to visit the airport beforehand, if you can.
 This is a great tool for putting your mind at rest.
 You can find out where the nearest toilets are and assess noise levels and quieter spaces, if that’s something your loved one requires.

 5. Packing for the trip

 Again, lists are your best friend.
-Make a list of items need every day- from your toothbrush to wheelchair batteries and comfy shoes.
-Get yourself a lightweight case with wheels- nothing to tricky to move around.
+Make a list of items you need every day- from your toothbrush to wheelchair batteries and comfy shoes.
+Get yourself a lightweight case with wheels- nothing too tricky to move around.

 You might not be able to take specialist items in carry on luggage.
 Liquids have to be limited, so if you have several liquid medications, be sure to add a check-in bag to your trip.

 It’s vital that you continue taking your medication properly when travelling.
 If you struggle to organise your doses or would simply prefer it to be done for you, check out PillTime.
 It’s a simple and free way to better manage your doses.
 Everything you need for one dose is in one pouch.
 The lightweight packaging makes it easy to travel with medication.